binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 ## Rule 901a Authentication

 Real evidence must be authenticated.
 To authenticate evidence, the proponent must show that the evidence they want to admit is what they say it is.
-Real evidence is physical objects that a party argues played a role in the controversy.

 ---